AshFoster/foodie-favourites/README.md

       - As a Site User I can filter the available restaurant posts so that I can see posts which are more specified to my needs
       - As a Site User I can type keywords into a search bar so that I can find restaurant posts with titles that contain the keywords that I typed
       - As a Site User I can click on a restaurant post so that I can view the post in its entirety
-      - As a Site User I can view the number of times a restaurant post has been favourited so that I can I can see which are the most popular
+      - As a Site User I can view the number of times a restaurant post has been favourited so that I can see which are the most popular
-      - As a Site User I can view comments on an individual restaurant post so that I can I can see what people have had to say about it
+      - As a Site User I can view comments on an individual restaurant post so that I can see what people have had to say about it
       - As a Site User I can view the author's favourite dishes on each individual restaurant post so that I can see which dishes the author of each restaurant post recommends
       - As a Site User I can view registered users' profiles so that I can learn more about them and see which restaurant posts they've favourited and/or which they've posted.
       - As a Site User I can fill in a contact form so that I can get in contact with the site owners to ask any questions I might have